-Note: Figures for nominal GDP by region are for Fiscal 2012.
-Figures for loans by the Shoko Chukin Bank and loans by all domestic banks are as of March 31, 2016.
-Sources: Annual Report on Prefectural Economies, Cabinet Office, Deposits, Loans and Discount Outstanding of Domestically Licensed Banks by Prefecture, Bank of Japan.
+Note: Figures for nominal GDP by region are for Fiscal 2013.
+Figures for loans by the Shoko Chukin Bank and loans by all domestic banks are as of March 31, 2017.
+Sources: Annual Report on Prefectural Economies, Cabinet Office; Deposits, Vault Cash, and Loans and Bills Discounted by Prefecture (Domestically Licensed Banks), Bank of Japan.

-As a result of successfully responding to the clients' funding needs through fulfilling the safety net role, the balance of loans outstanding as of March 31, 2016 increased by ¥36.3 billion compared with the balance as of March 31, 2015.
+Although we worked to fulfil the safety net role, the balance of loans outstanding as of March 31, 2017 decreased by ¥182.7 billion compared with the balance as of March 31, 2016, due mainly to the decline in clients' funding needs and other factors.